Advent of Code 2016 - Day 5 - How About a Nice Game of Chess?

 password[index] = h[6]

-if not None in password:
+if None not in password:

 break